modshell

 variable monitor

-2. Used external libraries
+IV.
+Used external libraries and programs

 The ModShell program has a traditional (CLI) or full-screen (TUI) command-line interface and is also suitable for running pre-created scripts independently (as a command interpreter).
 The program provides help on the commands that can be used, and offers possible values when the parameters are entered incorrectly.
 The issued commands are placed in history, which can be browsed with the up/down arrow keys.

-The XModShell program has a graphical interface (GUI), which helps to perform several operations with dialog windows, but the original command line input remained available for them (e.g. file selection, settings, etc.) 4.
+The XModShell program has a graphical interface (GUI), which helps to perform several operations with dialog windows, but the original command line input remained available for them (e.g. file selection, settings, etc.) 5.

 Operating principle

 It must be defined the I/O devices, then the protocols and the connections.
 There can be eight of each.
 The data traffic takes place between the preset connections.
 In all cases, the data is sent to or read from the internal buffer.
 The size of the buffer is suitable for storing 2*9999 logical and word values of the same size.
-One hundred and twenty-eight variables or constant can be created in the program, to which we can assign a value of any type (eg.: string, boolean or integer register value, real number, etc.) Variables can be used to perform logical and arithmetical operations, and can be used to pass values to commands.

 Projects